-The recommended starting wage for hourly employees is \$14.00 per hour.
-(6.6% increase from 2024 to 2025)
+The recommended starting wage for hourly employees is \$ 15.00 per hour.
+(This is a 7.1% increase from 2025 to 2026)

 This recommendation may not reflect the "prevailing wage" in your community.
 Congregations may need to pay more to attract qualified staff.